4.14. GUI Automation¶

 4.14.1.
 The Control Method¶

-To do automated tasks, the TraceGUI.control
+To do automated tasks, use the TraceGUI.control method

 It requires an automation function as well as an argument tuple.